 In one of my fried rice trials I had some leftover spinach frittata in the fridge and I thought why not just chop it up into the rice and that was such a good call.
 It was dynamite!
 So now I always make sort of a mini frittata (more like a pancake) with the egg and add green onions and spinach and then cut it up and add that to the rice at the end of cooking.
 So good in there!

 Another thing that I discovered along the way is using white pepper.
 I’ve always loved white pepper in sauces and with seafood, so it’s no surprise that it’s also awesome in fried rice.
 I think white pepper has a little more heat than black pepper, but it’s a warm, subtle heat that just works in here.

-Since this is shrimp fried rice, we're adding shrimp to the rice (thank you, Captain Obvious), but you could just as easily add chicken, pork, or make it vegetarian by adding your favorite veggies.
+Since this is shrimp fried rice, we're adding shrimp to the rice, but you could just as easily add chicken, pork, or make it vegetarian by adding your favorite veggies.
 And one last thing… as usual, it’s always best to have all of your ingredients chopped, measured and prepped before you even heat up your pan.
 The actual cooking takes no more than about 10 minutes, so I promise… you won’t even break a sweat.
 Here’s the recipe…

 Shrimp Fried Rice